 PRO TIP: Recreate this dish at home so you can feel like you’re back at Volcano Bay from your kitchen table!
 (Ok, maybe it won’t be EXACTLY the same feeling, but you gotta do what you can.)

-I think I should also mention that this location has a Quinoa Edamame Burger for a delicious vegetarian option.
+I think I should also mention that this location has a Chick’n Katsu Bowl for a delicious vegetarian option.
 And you can still grab a Bacon Cheeseburger or chicken tenders, crispy like you love ‘em.
 Some other options include:

-• Chicken Teriyaki, Shrimp, or Chick’n Katsu Rice Bowl: All served with coconut jasmine rice, ginger soy dressed mixed greens, wakame seaweed, pickled cucumber and edamame salad, sesame seeds.
+- Chicken Teriyaki or Shrimp Bowl: All served with coconut jasmine rice, ginger soy dressed mixed greens, wakame seaweed, pickled cucumber and edamame salad, sesame seeds.

 Koka Poroka Ice Cream